 Chamber

-Cartographic Methods
+Cartographic Methods for terrain analysis

 In office conditions, cartographic methods play a significant role in terrain analysis.
 Topographic maps of various scales provide extensive information about the terrain.
 Based on the features of hypsometry, positive and negative landforms can be distinguished, often corresponding to positive and negative structural forms, respectively.
 Slopes of longitudinal profiles of river channels and terraces are measured on maps, their forms are determined, and the overall pattern of the erosion network and the morphology of valleys in specific areas are studied.
 The meander pattern, delta shapes, deformations, and more can be examined.
 Information about recent tectonic movements, fault structures, and fold structures can be obtained from the erosion network pattern, coastal and lakeshore contours, and individual landform shapes.